-Vancouver, BC is currently ranked as the 108th most-expensive city in the world.
+Vancouver, BC, is currently ranked as the 108th most-expensive city in the world, and Vancouver Island is also notably expensive.
 This may not seem like a big deal until you consider the fact that there are over four million cities in the world.

 When it comes to property values, homes in BC are overall more expensive than homes anywhere else in Canada.
 According to the latest survey from Wowa, the average cost of homes sold in BC for August 2022 was $918,378.

 That being said, there are still some affordable cities in BC.
-Let’s take a look at some of the cheapest places to live in British Columbia!
+Let’s take a look at some of the most affordable cities in British Columbia!